-Shetland, a cluster of more than 100 islands, lies on the 60th parallel, 600 miles north of London and less than 200 miles from Norway.
+Shetland is an archipelago of more than 100 islands.
+It lies on the 60th parallel, 600 miles north of London and less than 200 miles from Norway.

 The sea and its influences are felt everywhere in Shetland – hardly surprising when no point on land is more than 3 miles from it.